wc-ex/wcex/doc/guide/en/Begin/Get started quickly.md

 </html>
 ```

-Compared to normal HTML, we only need three simple steps:
+Compared to normal HTML, we only need to do three simple steps:

-1. Add **npm** \<meta\> tag definition to the project to let WCEX know where to find the required third-party packages, here jsdelivr is used, you can use any CDN you like, or install NPM to your local path.
+1. Add the **npm** \<meta\> tag definition to the project so that WCEX knows where to find the third-party packages you need, in this case jsdelivr, you can use any CDN you like, or install NPM to your local path.

 ```html
 <meta name="npm" content="https://cdn.jsdelivr.net/npm/" />
 ```

-2. With your first component, we usually name it **app**, however, here its label name is \<app-\>, the reason for this is that due to the requirements of the Web Component standard specification, all custom components require at least one '-' character, so we need to append a '-' at the end.
+2. Use your first component, which we usually name **app**, but here it is labeled \<app-\>, because the Web Component standard specification requires all custom components to have at least one '-' character, so we need to append a '-' at the end.

 ```html
 <app-></app->
 ```

-3. Finally, we need to introduce the WCEX package, here directly through the public cdn, and import the latest version.
-WCEX is very small, without any third-party dependencies, loading is very fast, generally put this line in the last element of the \<head\> tag, the reason for this is that wcex initialization requires some predefined information, such as the NPM repository address described in the first article, of course, there are some other configurations, which we will see later.
-Another point is that you can optimize the initial initialization white screen of HTML.
+3. Finally, we need to import the WCEX package, here directly through the public cdn, and import the latest version.
+WCEX is very small, doesn't have any third-party dependencies, loads very quickly, and usually puts this line in the last element of the \<head\> tag, because wcex needs some predefined information when initializing, such as the address of the NPM repository described in the first article, and of course, there are some other configurations, which we will see later.
+Another point is that it is possible to optimize the initial initialization of the HTML white screen.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/wcex@1.8.104/index.js"></script>